NCR-SARE Announces 2014 Call for Research and Education Preproposals

 NCR-SARE’s Research and Education (R&E) program supports sustainable agriculture innovators with competitive research and education grants.
 Individual grants range from $10,000 to $200,000.
-NCR-SARE expects to fund about 8-12 projects in the twelve-state North Central Region.
+NCR-SARE expects to fund about seven to ten projects in the twelve-state North Central Region.

-The new timeline for the R&E grants will be:
+The timeline for the Research and Educations grants will be:

 NCR-SARE administers each of its grant programs with specific priorities, audiences, and timelines.
 The focus for each of the NCR-SARE grant programs is on research and education.
 Funding considerations are made based on how well the applicant articulates the nature of the research and education components of their sustainable agriculture grant proposals.

 NCR-SARE’s Administrative Council (AC) members decide which projects will receive SARE funds.
-A collection of farm and non-farm citizens, the AC includes a diverse mix of agricultural stakeholders in the region.
+The AC includes a diverse mix of agricultural stakeholders in the region.
 Council members hail from regional farms and ranches, the Cooperative Extension Service, universities, and nonprofit organizations.
 In addition, regional representatives of the U.S. Geological Survey, the U.S. Department of Agriculture, the Environmental Protection Agency, the Natural Resources Conservation Service, and NCR agribusinesses, state agencies, and foundations sit at the table to distribute grant money.